COSCA 2021 Submission Requirements

 - A photo of you, preferably a nice headshot in high resolution.

 - A typed description of why you chose to pursue this work and some background on the process of completing it.
 This is part of your online Google submission form and not the same as your recorded quick pitch.
 It is also not the same as your abstract.
-You might have a lot to add, you might not, and that’s ok!
+You might have a lot to add, or you might not, and that’s ok!
 But as you’re able, expand on your quick pitch by giving some deeper background on your work, allowing viewers who are most curious about your work to learn more about how you arrived at your finished project.

 - Any media associated with the presentation of your project.
 This might be a video of you speaking or performing, a photo album of an art piece, a research poster, an audio recording of a vocal performance, etc. Please keep oral presentations (speeches, etc) to 15 minutes or less.
 Make sure you submit anything and everything that would be needed to experience your work!